 After completing deliberations, the Admissions Committee in the Department of Architecture forwards to the Chair their recommendation for the recipient of the Johnson Finland Scholarship.
 The Chair announces the winner.

-$25,000 a year, for two years, contingent upon meeting requirements.
+Covers full tuition for two academic years at CUDenver, contingent upon meeting requirements.

 Note: Recipients may take from 2 to 3 ½ years to complete the MArch program.
 The scholarship will be given for only two years, regardless of the time to complete the degree.